denten-books/plain-text/2-surface.md

 information per square inch, and, most importantly, it was reusable.
-"One of the important advantages of magnetic recording is that the record may be erased if desired, and a new record made in its place," Marvin Camras, a physicist with the Armour Research Foundation writes in 1948 [@camras, 505].
+"One of the important advantages of magnetic recording is that the record may be erased if desired, and a new record made in its place," Marvin Camras, a physicist with the Armour Research Foundation wrote in 1948 [@camras, 505].
 At the turn of the century, most of the developments in magnetic storage were aimed at sound recording.
 The use of magnetic medium for the storage of data did not take off in earnest until the 1950s [@dee, 1775].
 Yet some of the early